 Unfortunately, there’s no way (yet!) to reach through your computer screen and make your client respond to a crucial message.
 However, sending a carefully-crafted follow up email can produce the results you’re looking for, while keeping your relationship on a positive note.

-In this article, we’ve introduced you to five email scripts you can use to chase up unresponsive clients:
+In this article, we’ve introduced you to six email scripts you can use to chase up unresponsive clients:

 - Follow-up after a proposal submission.

 - Reminder that you’re waiting on a response.